Andy Ritchie (Scottish footballer): Career after Morton

-A biography, "The King of Cappielow" was published on 11 October 2008.
-A more warts and all account of Ritchie's life appeared in 'Flawed Genius; Scottish Football's Self Destructive Mavericks' (Birlinn 2009).
+A biography, The King of Cappielow was published on 11 October 2008.
+A more warts and all account of Ritchie's life appeared in Flawed Genius; Scottish Football's Self Destructive Mavericks (Birlinn 2009).

 Awards

 Ritchie received the Scottish Football Writers' Association Footballer of the Year award in 1979.
 In common with the rest of his teammates at Scottish Premier Division club Greenock Morton, he was a part-time footballer.
 On the day of the award ceremony Ritchie worked a shift in his other job laying tar as a road surfacer.

-In 2005, he was voted 'cult hero' in an internet poll for the BBC television's Football Focus programme, receiving 64% of votes cast for Morton players.
+In 2005, he was voted 'cult hero' in an internet poll for the BBC television's Football Focus programme, receiving 64 per cent of votes cast for Morton players.